arunkumar18071990/AWS-DevOps-CheatSheet/README.md

 * [Wireshark](pdf/wireshark.pdf): Wireshark is a free and open-source packet analyzer.
 * [Linux File Systems](pdf/LinuxFileSystems.gif): The Linux file system used to resemble an unorganized town where individuals constructed their houses wherever they pleased.

-### Redis :floppy_disk:
-* [Redis](pdf/redis.pdf): Redis is an in-memory data structure store used as a database, cache, and message broker.

-### Slack :speech_balloon:
-* [Slack](pdf/slack.pdf): Slack is a messaging tool for fast and easy communication within teams, organized by channels.

-### Puppet 🐕
-* [Puppet](pdf/puppet): Puppet lets you automate the enforcement, security, and delivery of your hybrid or cloud-native infrastructure.

-### Google Cloud Developer :cloud:
-* [Google Cloud Developer](pdf/GoogleCloudDeveloper.pdf): This cheat sheet covers building scalable and highly available applications using Google-recommended practices and tools that leverage fully managed services.

 ### AI, Neural Networks, Machine Learning, Deep Learning & Data Science :robot:
 * [AI & ML Cheat-Sheet](pdf/AI_ML.pdf): This section explores intelligence demonstrated by machines.

-### PostgreSQL :elephant:
-* [PostgreSQL](pdf/PostgreSQL-Cheat-Sheet.pdf): PostgreSQL is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

-### Ajax :arrows_counterclockwise:
-* [Ajax](pdf/ajax.pdf): AJAX = Asynchronous JavaScript And XML.

 ### Amazon Web Services (AWS) :cloud_with_lightning_and_rain:
 * [AWS: The Basics](pdf/AWS-Basic-Cheat-Sheet.pdf)